 - A valence electron can either absorb or release energy in the form of a photon.

-Determination Of Valence Electrons
+Determination of Valence Electrons

 One of the easiest ways to find valence electrons is by checking out the elements’ place in the periodic table.
-The valence electrons of an element can be found out by closely examining the vertical column in which the elements are grouped in.
+The valence electrons of an element can be found by closely examining the vertical column in which the elements are grouped.
 By looking at the group number that is given we can identify the number of valence electrons that an element which is listed under that specific column has.

 Another way to find or determine valence electrons is by knowing the electronic configuration.

 However, if we take the transition metals (groups 3-12), finding the valence electron is quite complicated.
-These element’s atomic structure is rigid and the d subshell is incomplete and sits lower than the outer shell.
+These elements’ atomic structure is rigid and the d subshell is incomplete and sits lower than the outer shell.

 Valence Electron of Elements